-commonly allow the categorical answers "Yes/No/Field Doesn't Know/I Don't Know," although some provide different categorical options or require a continuous data answer, such as population numbers or size of largest monument.
+The DRH "Religious Group" poll that serves as the data for this analysis consists of questionnaires constituted by a few hundred questions.
+Each entry is given a time range and geographical scope by the expert before answering the questionnaire.
+The questions were designed to be as neutral as possible, avoid field-specific terminology, and offer detailed definitions of specific terms.
+Much work went into the creation of the questions, including consultation with scholars from a variety of disciplines, and from across the globe, over several years.
+13 The questions most commonly allow the categorical answers "yes/no/field doesn't know/I don't know," although some provide different categorical options or require a continuous data answer, such as population numbers or size of largest monument.
 In any case, the result is a standardized, quantitative data point, which means that the answers are standardized across the entire dataset.
 Additionally, experts are encouraged to add qualitative comments and citations to each answer to allow for narrative description of the trickier clarifying points necessary to approach an answer.
 Likewise, multiple answers are allowed for any given question, each of which might offer a slightly different time range or geographical area for the answer, enabling a considerable degree of freedom (or complexity) in how the expert answers a particular question.

-As an added piece of data each expert is asked to "tag" their entry with a hierarchical list of terms from a tree of religions not unlike what one might find in a standard encyclopedia or reference guide.
-The expert can add as many tags as they want, and even suggest their own tags for insertion at different levels within the tree.
+An added piece of data is the hierarchical list of terms from a tree of religions with which each expert is asked to "tag" their entry, not unlike what one might find in a standard encyclopedia or reference guide.
+The expert can add as many tags as they want and even suggest their own tags for insertion at different levels within the tree.
 This system is meant to capture the expert's knowledge about the location of their entry within a traditional form of classification.
-The current study is based upon a snapshot of DRH data from 6th November 2020, when the DRH encompassed 458 "Religious Group" entries from 234 experts.11
+The current study is based on a snapshot of DRH data from November 6, 2020, when the DRH encompassed 458 "Religious Group" entries from 234 experts.
+14